DIY ~Make Your Own Lip Balms~

 How to make lip balm with essential oils

 In a double boiler, melt down the beeswax, adding the coconut oil and olive oil when about half of the beeswax has melted.
-After it’s all melted and blended together, break open the vitamin E capsules and stir in with the essential oils.
+After it’s all melted and blended, break open the vitamin E capsules and stir in with the essential oils.

 If you don’t have a double boiler, you could also follow the same instructions above and heat in your microwave.
 Just make sure you stir every 30 seconds until everything is melted together.